It had its time of glory in the past. In ancient Greece, philosophy

 object?”

-What I had intended to do was to find out whether
+What I had intended to do was to find out whether they

-they thought theoretical constructs were essential
+thought theoretical constructs were essential objects.
+The

-seen the inside of a brick.
-Every time you break the
+of a brick.
+Every time you break the brick, you only see

-brick, you only see the surface.
-That the brick has an
+the surface.
+That the brick has an inside is a simple

-inside is a simple theory which helps us understand things
+theory which helps us understand things better.
+The theory

-better.
-The theory of electrons is analogous.
-So I began
+of electrons is analogous.
+So I began by asking, “Is a

-by asking, “Is a brick an essential object?”
+brick an essential object?”

 Then the answers came out.
 One man stood up and